SpiderSpins/WEBs/README.md

 ##WEBs

-A charting library built using ReactJS.
+A charting library built using ReactJS and D3.